OCLIDE-Modules/OCLIDE/README.md

 ## Requirements
 * JRE/JDK 1.8 or later
-* Windows 10 (work on older versions is not guaranteed)
+* Windows 10 (work on older versions is possible, but not guaranteed)
 * IDE will also work on Linux-based distros or Mac OS, but there can be problems with launching/using OCEmu

 ## Installation